MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Required Abstraction Layer API
 ------------------------------

-Some four Abstraction Layer APIs are required to connect the Graphics Engine on the display driver.
+Four Abstraction Layer APIs are required to connect the Graphics Engine to the display driver.
 The functions are listed in ``LLUI_DISPLAY_impl.h``.

 * ``LLUI_DISPLAY_IMPL_initialize``: The initialization function is called when the application is calling `MicroUI.start()`_.
 Before this call, the display is useless and don't need to be initialized.
 This function consists in initializing the LCD driver and in filling the given structure ``LLUI_DISPLAY_SInitData``.
 This structure has to contain pointers on the two binary semaphores, the back buffer address (see :ref:`section_display_modes`), the display *virtual* size in pixels (``lcd_width`` and ``lcd_height``) and optionally the display *physical* size in pixels (``memory_width`` and ``memory_height``).